 Where, under Article 32(1), the provider of the online platform allowing consumers to conclude distance contracts with traders, does not have the contact details of all consumers concerned, that provider shall make publicly available and easily accessible on its online interface the information concerning the illegal product or service, the identity of the trader and any relevant means of redress (Article 32(2)).

-Section 5 of the DSA applies to online platforms and online search engines which have a number of average monthly active recipients of the service in the Union equal to or higher than 45 million, and which are designated as VLOP or VLOSE under Article 33(4) (Article 33(1).)
+Section 5 of the DSA i applies toonline platforms and online search engines which have a number of average monthly active recipients of the service in the Union equal to or higher than 45 million, and which are designated as VLOP or VLOSE under Article 33(4) (Article 33(1)).

 The Commission must adopt delegated acts to adjust the number of average monthly active recipients of the service in the Union where the Union’s population increases or decreases at least by 5% in relation to its population in 2020 or its population after adjustment by means of a delegated act in the year in which the latest delegated act was adopted.
 In such a case, it must adjust the number so that it corresponds to 10% of the Union’s population in the year in which it adopts the delegated act, rounded up or down to allow the number to be expressed in million (Article 33(2)).

-The Commission may adopt delegated acts, after consulting the Board, to supplement the provisions of the DSA by laying down the methodology for calculating the number of average monthly active recipients of the service in the Union (Article 33(3)).
+The Commission may adopt delegated acts, after consulting the Board (European Board for Digital Services), to supplement the provisions of the DSA by laying down the methodology for calculating the number of average monthly active recipients of the service in the Union (Article 33(3)).

-VLOPs or VLOSEs are designated using the procedure in Article 33(4) ( not reproduced here).
+Providers of VLOPs or VLOSEs are designated by the Commission using the procedure in Article 33(4) (not reproduced here).

 The Commission must terminate the designation if, during an uninterrupted period of one year, the online platform or the online search engine does not have a number of average monthly active recipients of the service equal to or higher than the number referred to in Article 33(1) (Article 33(5)).

-The risk assessment must take into consideration (a) the dissemination of illegal content (b) any actual or foreseeable negative effects for the exercise of fundamental rights (c) any actual or foreseeable negative effects on civic discourse and electoral processes, and public security; (d) any actual or foreseeable negative effects in relation to gender-based violence, the protection of public health and minors and serious negative consequences to the person’s physical and mental well-being (Article 34(1)).
+The risk assessment must include the following systemic risks (a) the dissemination of illegal content (b) any actual or foreseeable negative effects for the exercise of fundamental rights (c) any actual or foreseeable negative effects on civic discourse and electoral processes, and public security; (d) any actual or foreseeable negative effects in relation to gender-based violence, the protection of public health and minors and serious negative consequences to the person’s physical and mental well-being (Article 34(1)).

 Providers of VLOPs or VLOSEs that present advertisements on their online interfaces must